 How investors can manage Economic risk

-- As a recession approaches, invest in so-called “defensive” stocks such as makers of necessities like tooth paste and laundry detergent or utility companies which supply our homes with electricity and natural gas.
+- If you are confident a recession is approaching, invest in so-called “defensive” stocks such as makers of necessities like tooth paste and laundry detergent or utility companies which supply our homes with electricity and natural gas.

-- Put protective “sell stops” orders in place so that your stocks will automatically sell if they drop to a level representing the maximum loss you are willing to suffer.
+- Put protective “sell stops” orders in place so that your stocks will automatically sell if they drop to a level representing the maximum decline you are willing to suffer.

 A final word

 The Great Recession that was caused by the inflating and popping of the housing credit bubble began in 2007 was declared officially over by the middle of 2009.
 The stock market downturn was severe, with stocks losing more than half their value from the peaks they reached in 2007.
-Even though economic growth and job creation were anemic in the subsequent decade, the stock market has soared from the lows of 2009.
+Even though economic growth and job creation were anemic for much of the subsequent decade, the stock market soared from the lows of 2009.